binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Passenger {#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger}

-When I've looked at Passenger before and it looked quite good and it still does, with one main caveat: it is trying to do too much.
+When I've looked at Passenger in the past it looked quite good, and it still does, with one main caveat: it is trying to do too much.
 One can easily get lost in the official documentation ([example](http://mmonit.com/wiki/Monit/Installation) of the Monit install (handful of commands to cover all Linux distributions on one page) versus Passenger [install](https://www.phusionpassenger.com/documentation/Users%20guide%20Standalone.html#installation) (many pages to get through)).  “_Passenger is a web server and application server, designed to be fast, robust and lightweight.
 It runs your web applications with the least amount of hassle by taking care of almost all administrative heavy lifting for you._” I would like to see the actual application weight rather than just a relative term “lightweight”.
 To me it does not look lightweight.
 The feeling I got when evaluating Passenger was similar to the feeling produced with my [Ossec evaluation](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).

 The learning curve is quite a bit steeper than all the previous offerings.
 Passenger makes it hard to use the tools you may want to swap in and out.
 I am not seeing the [UNIX Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) here.